wnchan/tp/docs/UserGuide.md

   ![sample result for 'mark'](images/mark.png)

 #### Expected Output (Failure):
+* Case: Invalid mark command, e.g. 'mark ', 'mark t', etc.<br>
-* Message: “Invalid command format! mark: Mark task specified as done.
-Parameters: gr/[GROUP NUMBER] ti/[TASK INDEX] Example: mark gr/2 ti/3”
+Message: “Invalid command format! mark: Mark task specified as done.
+Parameters: gr/GROUP_NUMBER ti/TASK_INDEX Example: mark gr/2 ti/3”
+* Case: Invalid group number, a group number that is not found from the list in 'listGroup' command.<br>
-* Message: “Group with the provided group number not found.”
+Message: “Group with the provided group number not found.”
+* Case: Invalid group number, e.g. zero or negative numbers.<br>
-* Message: “Group number is not a non-zero unsigned integer.”
+Message: “Group number is not a non-zero unsigned integer.”
+* Case: Invalid task index, e.g zero or negative numbers.<br>
-* Message: “Task index must be a positive integer.”
+Message: “Task index must be a positive integer.”
+* Case: Invalid task index, e.g. task index greater than the number of tasks found from the list in 'tasks' command.<br>
-* Message: “Invalid task index.
+Message: “Invalid task index.
 Task not found.”

 ### Marking a task as not done : `unmark`

 Mark a task for a specified group as not done.

-#### Format: `unmark gr/[GROUP_NUMBER] ti/[TASK_INDEX]`
+#### Format: `unmark gr/GROUP_NUMBER ti/TASK_INDEX`

 * Marks the task of the specified group as not done.